 What is a Framework?

-A theme has a style.
-A Framework is something you use to mold the style.
+A theme has a specific style used throughout the website.
+A Framework is something used to mold the style.
+The style is built onto the framework.

 Where do you start?